isfull/longshort/README.md

 # longshort
 project:
 1. build city
+2. goodcoder
-2. A crawer made by me and GF
+  A crawer made by me and GF
+  A cpp word parser made by me and GF